hagege/child_themes/haurand-child-theme-circles/readme.txt

 == Copyright ==

-haurand Child Theme Circles WordPress Theme, (C) 2024 haurand Child Theme Circles is distributed under the terms of the GNU GPL.
+haurand Child Theme circles-wp WordPress Theme, (C) 2024 haurand Child Theme circles-wp is distributed under the terms of the GNU GPL.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by